chenjr0719/AFS-docs/docs/portal/workspace.md

 cfg.summary()

 ```
-* Note : if you finish your code in this cell , you must run it .
+* Note: If you finish your code in this cell, you must run it.

-Describe the features that the SDK can produce ,
-here is an example of **Decision Tree**
+Describe the features that the SDK can produce, here is an example of **Decision Tree**.

 ![](../_static/images/portal/workspace/analytics/sdk_to_node.png)